morheal/utd-test/README.md

 ```sh
 docker-compose up -d
 ```

+2. Create database via pgAdmin at http://localhost:5050 and connect it to application in .env file

 Now you can access api endpoints at http://localhost:3000 Access the API Swagger documentation at http://localhost:3000/api.